“To be at the heart of the European Higher Education and Research Area”

 As part of its efforts to promote its international reach, the University of Montpellier is participating in the 34th edition of the European Association for International Education (EAIE) fair, which will take place in Toulouse from September 17 to 20, 2024.
-This is a must-attend event, considered the premier annual gathering in Europe for international exchange in higher education.
-On this occasion, François Pierrot, Vice President for International Relations, discussesUM international strategy.
+This is a must-attend event, considered Europe’s premier annual gathering for international exchange in higher education.
+On this occasion, François Pierrot, Vice President for International Relations, speaks with us aboutUM international strategy.

 What are the key priorities ofUM international strategyUM

 As a public experimental institution with I-Site status, the University of Montpellier serves as a “hub” for its partner institutions.
-For international activities as well as other academic initiatives, the strategy is thus developed through consultation within the consortium.
+For international activities, as well as other academic activities, the strategy is thus developed through consultation within the consortium.

 Are partnerships within Europe also on the rise?